-Before starting a volume regenerate job, please stop all archive jobs that write to the same media pool, then navigate to the affected pool and turn off the cloning option before starting the regenerate job.
+Before starting a volume regeneration from a clone, please stop all archive jobs that write to the same media pool, then navigate to the affected pool and turn off the cloning option before starting the regenerate job.

 See section 6.3.1 Creating a Pool for where to set the cloning option.